Caradrina selini

 Caradrina selini is a moth of the family Noctuidae.
 It was described by Jean Baptiste Boisduval in 1840.
 It is found in most of Europe, North Africa and the Near East.

 The wingspan is 25–29 mm for males and 25–30 mm for females.
 Adults have been recorded on wing from May to August.

+The upper side of the forewing has a blue-gray to ash-gray or brown-gray base color.
+Several dark spots stand out clearly against the slightly lighter front edge.
+The reniform spot is usually indistinct, and the annular spot is reduced to a black dot.
+The transverse lines are dark but usually indistinct.
+The upper side of the hind wings has no markings and is whitish in color, darkening slightly towards the edge.

 The larvae feed on various low-growing plants, including Plantago, Rumex and Taraxacum species.